-If your agency chooses "School Based Policing through School Resource Officers" as your focus area in section 6B and already has a Memorandum of Understanding (MOU) in place that is applicable to the partnership if the award is given, that MOU may be submitted with the award application as an attachment.
-It is not required to apply; however, to ensure collaboration between the law enforcement agency applying for CHP funding and the educational community, an agency that is awarded CHP funding for officers to be deployed as SROs will be required to submit an MOU to the COPS Office prior to implementing its CHP award.
+SRO Memorandum of Understanding (MOU) (if applicable)-Recipients awarded CHP funding to hire and/or deploy SRO(s) into schools must submit to the COPS Office a signed Memorandum of Understanding (MOU) between the law enforcement agency and the school partner(s) before obligating or drawing down funds under this award.
+An MOU is not required at time of application; however, if the law enforcement agency already has an MOU in place that is applicable to the partnership, the MOU can be submitted as an attachment in section 13 of the award application.
+The MOU must contain the following: the purpose of the MOU; clearly defined roles and responsibilities of the school district and the law enforcement agency focusing officers' roles on safety, information sharing, supervision responsibility, and chain of command for the SRO; and signatures.
 The MOU is an agreement among parties that defines the roles and responsibilities of the individuals and partners involved, including SROs, school administrators, law enforcement and education departments, students, and parents.
 The MOU should explicitly state the proposed programs and daily activities that the SRO will develop and/or administer.
 It should also address the policies and procedures and the extent to which information will be shared between the law enforcement agency and school or school district partners throughout the course of the award.
 The MOU should be signed by the law enforcement executive and designated representative for the school or school district who has general educational oversight within that jurisdiction.